ryanegis/support-portal/docs/Installation/CLI.md

  * Execute `sudo python setup.py install`

 ### Usage
- * Once installed, executing `pt` will bring up the available options and commands
+ * Once installed, executing `pt --help` will bring up the available options and commands.
+Use `pt {command} --help` for more details on the specific command itself; e.g. `pt import --help`
  * To connect to a Papertrail host server:<br>
     `pt --host 192.168.1.10:8080 -- username admin --password 'mypassword'` (which will not execute an actual command)
  * Add onto the above for the specific function you wish to achieve, e.g.<br>